hargoniX/lehmer-rs/README.md

 ## Find Parameters

 The "crystalline" structure (<a href="https://www.pnas.org/doi/pdf/10.1073/pnas.61.1.25">Marsaglia (1968)</a>) also helps in finding parameters of a LCG (therefor also of a Lehmer RNG).
-One can exploit that if n-tuples (z_i, ..., z_i+n) are viewed as points in unit cube of n dimensions, all points lie in relatively small numbers of hyperplanes.
+One can exploit that if n-tuples (z_i, ..., z_i+n-1) are viewed as points in unit cube of n dimensions, all points lie in relatively small numbers of hyperplanes.
 <a href="https://srmore.io/posts/breaking-linear-congruential-generator/">With the help of</a> some linear algebra it is possible to determine the modulus and the multiplicator of a Lehmer RNG, provided that the modulus is prime (not the case for all Lehmers in this project).

 Other algorithms (not implemented) that exploit predictableness of LCGs (again therefor Lehmer RNGs):